DomJWise/ooRexxDebugger/README.md

 Deployment of the files in this package
 ---------------------------------------

-To use the debugger, RexxDebugger.rex (and DeferRexxDebuggerLaunch.rex if used) need to be in your path or the local directory along with one of the user interface modules below:
+To use the debugger on Windows, at a bare minimum **RexxDebugger.rex** needs to be in your path or the local directory along with one of the user interface modules below:

    - RexxDebuggerWinUI.rex  - required for the Windows native interface

-   - RexxDebuggerBSFUI.rex - required for the Java interface
+   - RexxDebuggerBSFUI.rex - required for the cross platform Java interface

    On Windows when both modules are available the native interface module will be preferred but this can be overridden if needed.
 See usage instructions below for further details

-On Linux and MacOS the files should all be placed in the same directory (local or in the path) along with the following launcher script, which will need to be set as executable:
+On Linux and MacOS the Java interface file must be used with **RexxDebugger.rex** and the files should all be placed in the same directory (local or in the path) along with the following launcher script, which will need to be set as executable:

    - rexxdebugger

-The package file tutorial.rex is not required but may be helpful for learning how to navigate the various debugger features.
+The package file **tutorial.rex** is not required but is recommended for learning how to navigate the various debugger features.

+There are a number of additional .rex files that can be used in specific circumstances detailed  in the following section.
+If used they should be copied to the same location as the core debugger files.

 Getting started
 ---------------